Cycling with babies and toddlers: everything you need to get started

 Bike locks

-If you’re leaving everyone’s bikes unattended for a while, or you ride a cargo bike, then another very useful accessory is a good quality lock.
-Unfortunately no matter which part of the UK you’re in, you’re likely to find that bike theft is a problem (this is especially true in cities), so it’s best to keep your bikes safe!
+If you’re leaving your bike unattended then another very useful accessory is a good quality lock.
+Unfortunately no matter which part of the world you’re in, you’re likely to find that bike theft is a problem (this is especially true in cities), so it’s best to keep your bikes safe!

 We’ve listed the best kids bike locks that should work well for your child’s bike, especially if you’re leaving it unattended at the park, for example.
 These can also work well for your own bike.